algorithm-archivists/algorithm-archive/contents/gaussian_elimination/gaussian_elimination.md

 We can quickly solve $$11z = 18$$ for $$z$$, and then use that to solve $$y + 2z = 2$$ for $$y$$ by plugging in for $$z$$.
 After that, we simply need to solve $$2x + 3y + 4z = 6$$ for $$x$$ in a similar fashion.
-In code, this involves keeping a rolling sum of all the values we substitute in like so:
+In code, this involves keeping a rolling sum of all the values we substitute, subtracting that sum from the solution column and then dividing by the coefficient variable.
+In code, it looks like this:

 {% method %}
 {% sample lang="jl" %}